2013 MINI Cooper Countryman Interior

-The base Mini Cooper Countryman comes standard with a six-speaker stereo, auxiliary input jack, HD Radio and Bluetooth.
-Satellite radio, a USB adapter, a Harman Kardon sound system, Mini Connected infotainment system and Mini Connected with navigation are optional.
+The base Mini Cooper Countryman comes standard with a six-speaker stereo, an auxiliary input jack, HD Radio and Bluetooth.
+Satellite radio, a USB adapter, a Harman Kardon sound system, a Mini Connected infotainment system and navigation are optional.
 For 2013, Mini moved the controls for the window to the doors.

 Most test drivers dislike the Cooper Countryman’s confusing interior features.
-Their complaints begin with the speedometer, which is located in the center of the dashboard, and forces the driver to look over to read it.
+Their complaints begin with the speedometer, which is located in the center of the dashboard and forces the driver to look over to read it.
 Some critics also say the navigation, audio and Bluetooth features aren’t user-friendly because they’re operated through a knob and not a touch screen in a long, multi-step process they dislike.
-Only one reviewer comments on the optional Harmon Kardon sound system, but isn’t impressed with the sound quality.
+One reviewer isn’t impressed with the sound quality of the Harman Kardon sound system.
 He says it’s adequate, but desires more bass and better clarity.

 - "The central speedometer is huge but hard to read without leaning inboard, though the standard tachometer includes an easy-read digital speed readout.
 However, the available information screen shrinks the main speedometer needle to a small speck.
 The screen is small enough and low enough to require a long glance down from the road.
 Worse, it operates not by touch but by a small knob ahead of the shifter, so cycling among navigation, audio, and phone functions is tedious, as well as distracting." -- Consumer Guide